 We expect at least one term of volunteering, which typically involves 1-2 hours a week of volunteering during 6 weeks of a term, with an induction before your placement starts.
 Most volunteers continue into semester two, although you may choose to swap placement to a different school or location in the second semester.

 Communication, teamwork, leadership, adaptability, time management, safeguarding, school liaison, behaviour management, tutoring, academic support, pastoral support and working with external staff are all skills you will gain by taking part in Schools Plus.
 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.

 Training and support

 All of our programmes are supported by students and staff.
-As part of Schools Plus, you will have sub-committee members, the Schools Plus Coordinator (Zemzem Sonmez), and the staff team (Southampton Hub Manager and the Youth Projects Officer) to speak to.
+As part of Schools Plus, you will have sub-committee members, the Schools Plus Coordinator (Holly Smeeton), and the staff team (Southampton Hub Programmes Manager) to speak to.